ever-co/ever-gauzy/packages/plugins/integration-wakatime/README.md

-# Ever Gauzy Wakatime integration
+# Ever Gauzy WakaTime integration

-See more information about [Wakatime](https://wakatime.com).
+See more information about [WakaTime](https://wakatime.com).

 *Note: this plugin is WIP.*